belovetech/Nairalink/auth_flow.md

 - generateToken utility function

-  - Generate unique JWT token for the resgistered user
+  - Generate unique JWT token for the registered user
   - Takes customer ID and email as parameter
   - Use jwt.sign method to generate token
   - It accepts payload, jwt secret (any secret phrase) and options {expriesIn: duration}